aphistic/falconos/README.md

 falconos
 ========

-falconos is a hobby OS I'm using to learn and experiment with.
+falconos (fal-co-nos) is a hobby OS I'm using to learn and experiment with.
 It's mainly used to follow tutorials I find online and mess around with ideas before I try to implement it "better" in aphOS.

 Here's a mockup that was commissioned for me and is my target for the falconos GUI: